-Goal # 1 Description , .
-The District will provide high quality academic and extra-curricular programs to support all students to attain college and career readiness.
+Goal # 1 Description Further develop and implement high quality programs and educational opportunities for students to attain college and career readiness (High quality programs) The District will provide high quality academic and extra-curricular programs to support all students to attain college and career readiness.
 Students will have the opportunity to achieve a core curriculum, and a diverse array of visual and performing arts, career technical education, Advanced Placement, and a-g approved elective choices.
 Curriculum will continually be developed and modified to achieve rigor and relevance.
 All courses will have high quality instruction and assessment practices.
 Co- and extra-curricular opportunities will provide opportunities for students to engage outside the classroom and develop passion.
 College and career services will be strong and support all students to appropriately prepare for post-secondary pursuits.
 State Priorities 1, 2, 3, 4, 5, 8